 You can even combine other activities you enjoy with physical activities!
 If you enjoy watching TV after a long work day, try going to the gym and using the bicycle machines while you watch an episode or two.
 If you enjoy meditating or doing breath work, follow along a Yoga video on YouTube.

-And of course, if you love crypto, join the waitlist for our fitness app!
-This summer, we’re launching an app that allows you to monitor your heart rate through fitness wearables like an Apple Watch.
-When you exercise, our app will track your elevated heart rate and depending on the effort you put in, you’ll be rewarded with our crypto coin (IZE)!
+And of course, if you love crypto, check out our app!
+With the Galvan app, you can monitor your heart rate through fitness wearables like an Apple Watch and when you exercise, our app will track your elevated heart rate and you'll be rewarded in IZE rewards when you hit your goals!
 Talk about motivation.

 Take our abandonment issues quiz to see if you might be having an unhealthy level of insecurity in your relationships.

 The best YouTube channels, social media accounts, books, podcasts, newsletters... to start learning about Web3.